danielt1263/CLE-Architecture-Tools/README.md

 ## Other Types

-The other types/methods/functions in the library are ancelary that I use in at least 80% of my apps.
+The other types/methods/functions in the library are ancillary that I use in at least 80% of my apps.

 The `ActivityIndicator` and `ErrorRouter` types are used to track network requests.
 The `cycle` function can be used when you have an Observable that feeds back on itself.
 The `Identifier` type is used to create ids for `Identifiable` types.
 RxHelpers contains some misc methods to make mapping and Observer success easier to deal with.
-The "UIColor+Extensions" file contains a convience init function to create a color from a hex value.
+The "UIColor+Extensions" file contains a convenience init function to create a color from a hex value.
 The "UIViewController+Rx.swift" file wraps some basic functions for handling a view controller internally.
 It includes `dismissSelf` and `popSelf` on those rare occasions when you want to remove a view controller _before_ it completes.